Fine Artist - Industrial Art

 Layering is a key part of my work and it is the accretion of information and parts to form the whole that is important.
 There is the literal layering in my making involving inter alia; masking, under-drawing and translucent layers.
 Then there is the metaphorical layering of meaning, memory, space or time.
 My compositions involve information gathered during my investigations.

-Examples of work produced in the last year, including most recently those pieces from the Remnants show.
+Examples of work produced in the last year, including most recently those pieces from the UnCommon Grounds show.